Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figcaption>

-This is an unreadable screenshot of a [website promoting browser style overrides](http://bettermotherfuckingwebsite.com/) (specifically, the "A little less contrast" section).
+This is an unreadable screenshot of a [website promoting browser style overrides](http://bettermotherfuckingwebsite.com/).
 I had set my browser foreground and background colors to white and dark gray, respectively.
 The website overrode the foreground colors while assuming that everyone browses with a white background.

 </figcaption>
 {{< /transcribed-image-figure >}}